Industrial Flair - Adding Unique Accents To Any Room

 The look and feel of industrial style can be incorporated in many ways.
 In general, spaces tend toward open with minimalist styling, reduce clutter and let key pieces of furniture speak for themselves.
 Cool shades of blues and grays will invoke a warehouse feel, though if you are furnishing a vast open space, warm neutrals will soften a space that is comprised of cold walls, metal pipes and ductwork.
 Flooring should be simple and uncomplicated.
 If you have hardwood, tile or concrete flooring, leave them bare or stick with low profile woven rugs.

-To add an industrial touch to your room, look for unfinished metal frames and details, for example: a vintage end table with obvious destressed finish is detailed with rustic hardware, a desk that mixes sleekly finished wood with metal supports and stablizers, nesting tables with unfinished wood metal frames and distressed wood tops.
+To add an industrial touch to your room, look for unfinished metal frames and details, for example, a vintage end table with obvious destressed finish is detailed with rustic hardware, a desk that mixes sleekly finished wood with metal supports and stabilizers, nesting tables with unfinished wood metal frames and distressed wood tops.

 This dining room set incorporates structural metal tresses, nailheads and vintage wheels and hardware on the server.

 This comfy living room is still warm and enveloping with just a touch of industrial sprinkled throughout for interest -- with industrial styled stool, lamp and table set.